karmi/retire/README.markdown

       { :id => '3', :title => 'three' }
     ]

-    Slingshot.index 'bulk' do
+    Tire.index 'bulk' do
       import articles
     end

 We can also easily manipulate the documents before storing them in the index, by passing a block to the `import` method:

-    Slingshot.index 'bulk' do
+    Tire.index 'bulk' do
       import articles do |documents|

         documents.each { |document| document[:title].capitalize! }